 A RTDM Planning Problem addresses the problem of effective navigation of cars through a given Road Network from entry points to exit points.
 To achieve this we have to take two types of decisions, i.e., which way cars should take and when traffic lights should be set to green or red.
 Initially, it is given the number of cars in each entry point and frequency of their releasing.
 This can be represented by a set time-stamps in which the entry points are 'opened'.
 The goal situation is determined by numbers of cars in exit points while minimising 'makespan', the time needed to navigate all the cars through the road network.
-In our model we consider four planning operators which are defined as follows.
-Note that Δt stands for operator's execution time which might differ for different operators' instances (e.g driving through different roads may take different amount of time).
+In our model we consider four planning operators.